diegovazquezny/diegos-pizza/README.md

 # Welcome to Diego's Pizza!
 > disclaimer: this is not a real pizzeria

-I built Diego's Pizza to showcase my ability to create responsive web applications with React, NextJS, and Material-UI.
+I built Diego's Pizza to showcase my ability to create responsive web applications with React, Redux, NextJS, and Material-UI.

 Feel free to clone the project and make it your own!